protocolbuffers/protobuf/.github/ISSUE_TEMPLATE/bug_report.md

 **What did you see instead?**

-Make sure you include information that can help us debug (full error message, exception listing, stack trace, logs).
+Make sure you include information that can help us debug (example protos, full error message, exception listing, stack trace, logs).

 **Anything else we should know about your project / environment**